chaithanya762/Portfolio/README.md

 ├── about.html        # About page for education and experience
 ├── projects.html     # Projects page displaying featured works
-├── contact.html      # Contact page with a form and contact details └── styles/           # Folder containing custom styles (if any)
+├── contact.html      # Contact page with a form and contact details
 ```

 ## Author